faissaloo/Yukko/README.md

 through them at random. nntp.py is the library I have written for this project, it has been intentionally written in such a way that it does not depend on anything in the rest of the program, this allows it to be pulled out and used for other projects.
+To start it run `./yukko.py`
+Dependancies
+==
+ - Python 3
+ - requests
+ - pypng

 Screenies
 ==
 ![Board overview](https://i.sli.mg/1z0JdC.png)